jaytecks/strix-b550-f-hackintosh/README.md

 Probably more needed but TBA

 ## Step 4 - iCloud setup
-Gets this EFI ready for you to use your own iCloud account on it\
+Gets this EFI ready for you to use your own iCloud account on it

-**Full Instructions Soon**
-1. Open `config.plist` with ProperTree
-2. Scroll to the `PlatformInfo` section
-3. Follow [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial) to generate your serials and place them in the correct location.
+TBA

 Do not worry about networking/en0 or stuff like that, I've already done that.

 ## Step 5 - Transferring to your storage device